 Within the sci-fi genre, two types of narratives stand out, he said.
 The first is the sci-fi film that spoon feeds the audience an explanation.
 It’s the “In a world …” movies like Godzilla, The Matrix and Independence Day, where everything as far as the setting, tone and moral of the story is explicitly stated.
 They’re viewer friendly, action packed and don’t require heavy analysis or friendship jeopardizing stances.
 Then there’s the sci-fi film based on realism, which I’ll say is where “Under the Skin” lies in its subtlety.
 Nothing is explained, the setting is inferred as well as the story.
 But after the initial exposure to the movie, I realized that if Glazer made this film for mass appeal, essentially if he explained it to us, it wouldn’t have been the same film.

 The film’s heavy reliance on atmosphere and scenery made it similar to an art installation, which is problematic for a commercial film.
 Not in the sense that commercial films can’t or shouldn’t be thought provoking or beautiful, but in the sense that the audience, to a degree, expects a certain experience when sitting down in a theatre to watch a film.
 At the least, the audience wants to be entertained.
-Under the Skin didn’t disappoint, just it wasn’t conventionally acceptable for theatres.
+Under the Skin didn’t disappoint, just it wasn’t conventionally acceptable for theaters.

 There wasn’t that instant gratification that comes with an immediately or eventually understood plot delivered through dialogue.
 The dialogue in Under the Skin is muddled.
 The men Scarlett Johansson’s character encounters speak with such thick Scottish accents it’s difficult for an American viewer to fully comprehend, and it’s nothing against the Scots – there’s plenty of rom coms and action movies that don’t leave the viewer feeling like they need subtitles to really get it.
 What the characters say is essentially unimportant.
 Johansson’s character drives around Glasgow, Scotland, striking up conversation with men while asking for directions.
 An alien sent on earth to probe and discover the human experience, at first to blend in, lures men in sexually to feed off them.
 It’s superfluous, but after her second victim, we get the gist of it.
 These mundane conversations are just the vehicle that eventually leads to what brings man and woman together – sex.

 Carlos and I agreed that the movie was divided into three parts.
 The first was a sci-fi experimental film, evidenced by the opening credit sequence, futuristic settings of white and black limbos, monsters without faces or forms and a general lack of understanding of what the movie is about which mirrors humans’ understanding and mythicism to an alien species.
 Then the movie, along with its protagonist, begins to show the slightest bit of emotion and the audience becomes more invested in the story once a story is easily detected.
 Johansson plays the role of Laura, the alien/woman protagonist, with a delicate attention to detail.
-Make no mistake, it’s impresive to out do Ryan Gosling’s driver in Drive, for being a mostly silent character.
+Make no mistake, it’s impressive to out do Ryan Gosling’s driver in Drive, for being a mostly silent character.
 Johansson’s body is exploited and explored in this film, by the viewer which takes on the role of the male gaze and subsequently by Johansson, herself, in this second part of the movie.
 The final category the movie takes is that of an exhibitionist film, where violence is used to make a point about the male gaze, understanding one’s own sexuality and the human race not bothering to understand or learn about the unknown, but rather resorting to destruction when puzzled or thrown out of conventionality.

 This is what Carlos said: